 Career Information for Graduates

 An associate's degree in biology degree isn't associated with a specific career, but can lead to many different careers.
 The degree level will likely limit job seekers to lower-level positions.
 Absent further education, it may also limit prospects for advancement.
 Job possibilities include medical office assistant, lab technician and research associate.
-According to the U.S. Bureau of Labor Statistics (BLS), medical and clinical laboratory technicians earned an average annual salary of $41,420 as of May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), clinical laboratory technologists and technicians earned a median annual salary of $52,330 as of May 2018.

 An online master's degree in biology has career applications in many fields, including education, biotechnology research, wildlife preservation, health care, law enforcement and public policy; however, the degree may be more useful for professionals seeking to enhance an existing career than for first-time job seekers.